luapower/luapower-all/nw.md

 Event: window was moved/resized.
 These events also fire when a window is hidden or minimized in which case all args are nil, so make sure to test for that.

-### `win:hittest(x, y) -> where`
+### `win:hittest(x, y, where) -> where`

 Hit test for moving and resizing frameless windows.
-Given a set of window-relative coordinates, return 'left', 'top', 'right', 'bottom', 'topleft', 'bottomright', 'topright' or 'bottomleft' to specify that the window should be resized, 'move' which means the window should be moved, false which means the coordinates are over the client area, or nil which means that standard resizing based on `resize_grip` should take place.
+Return 'left', 'top', 'right', 'bottom', 'topleft', 'bottomright', 'topright' or 'bottomleft' to specify that the window should be resized, 'move' which means the window should be moved, false which means the coordinates are over the client area, or nil which means that standard resizing should take place.
+The `where` arg is the default response for the given coordinates.

 ## Size constraints